 See recipe card below for quantities.

+Step 1.
+In a medium bowl, beat the butter with the brown sugar and granulated sugar until fluffy, about 2 minutes.

 Step 2.
-In a medium bowl, whisk together the flour, baking soda, and salt, then set aside.
-In a large bowl, beat the melted butter with the brown sugar and granulated sugar until smooth.

-Step 3.
-Add the vanilla extract, almond extract, egg, and egg yolk, and mix until just combined—do not over beat.
+Add the vanilla extract, almond extract, egg yolk, and mix until combined.

 Step 7.
 Once the cookies have cooled, dip the bottoms in Chocolate Melting Wafers.